Your Cart

 Clear Penetrating Epoxy Sealer

-This procedure will still protect the wood from rot, making it very water resistant.
+This procedure still protects the wood from rot, making it very water and of course stain resistant.
 Smiths CPES penetrates deeply into the surface of the timber, providing a microporous breathable surface to the timber.
-This means that the wood does not get damp enough for rot to begin, and provides the protection required by wood to last outdoors.
-The Smiths CPES is mixed and applied to the surface of the wood as normal, applying enough coats that the wood stops absorbing more. these coats are applied over a period of a few hours typically.
+This means that the wood does not get damp enough for rot to begin.
+This further provides the protection required by wood to last outdoors.
+Mix and apply the Smiths CPES to the surface of the wood as normal.
+Apply enough coats that the wood stops absorbing more.
+Apply these coats over a period of a few hours typically.

-A few hours after application of the CPES to saturate the wood, most of the solvents have evaporated, but the resin film on the surface has not yet cured.
+A few hours after application of the CPES to saturate the wood, most of the solvents have evaporated.
+However the resin film on the surface has not yet cured.
 The resin system is a very special one, in that it cures very slowly.
-It is therefore possible to dissolve and clean up that surface resin film by wiping it with a rag or paper towel soaked with our Epoxy Cleanup Solvent.
-When the application is out of direct sunlight the resin system will be scarcely cured at all, even several hours later.
+If you want to know more about the science behind that read here: Science behind CPES.
+Wiping the surface resin film with a rag soaked in our ECS dissolves and removes that film.
+Wiping the residue with a rag or paper towel soaked with our Epoxy Cleanup Solvent will remove the film.
+The epoxy resin will be scarcely cured at all, even several hours later, out of direct sunlight.
 The resin that has impregnated the porosity of the surface will not be dissolved in the brief time the surface is exposed to the solvent and wiped clean.

-Epoxy Cleanup Solvent is a solvent blend that efficiently dissolves the resins that are used in CPES.
-Mineral spirits or turpentine will not work, and acetone or MEK evaporate too rapidly to be useful in this sort of application.
+CPES is efficiently dissolved in the solvent blend that comprises Epoxy Cleanup Solvent.
+Mineral spirits or turpentine do not work.
+Acetone or MEK evaporate too rapidly to be useful in this sort of application.

 How Natural is The Wood Finish After CPES Protection?